verdaccio/website/website/blog/2019-05-13-the-new-docker-image-verdaccio-4.md

 ### Security

-We have followed security recommendations removing write permissions to those locations do not need to be modified, avoiding any kind of modification with the default user provided.
+We have followed security recommendations to remove write permissions to those locations that do not need to be modified for the default user.

 For instance, the code written to `/opt/verdaccio`.
 The verdaccio run user cannot modify the compiled resources, nor config.
 Only the `/verdaccio/storage` volume.
 The image only assigns executable permissions to the binary executable required to run verdaccio.